onzfonz/comp227/src/content/5/en/part5b.md

 **NB:** even though the functionality implemented in this part is almost identical to the functionality provided by the `Togglable` component, the component can not be used directly to achieve the desired behavior.
-The easiest solution will be to add a state to the blog post that controls the displayed form of the blog post.
+The easiest solution will be ***to add a state to the blog post that controls the displayed form of the blog post***.

-#### 5.8: Blog list frontend, step8
+#### 5.8: Watchlist frontend, step8

 Implement the functionality for the like button.
-Likes are increased by making an HTTP ***PUT*** request to the unique address of the blog post in the backend.
+Likes are increased by making an HTTP ***PUT*** request to the unique address of the show in the backend.

-Since the backend operation replaces the entire blog post, you will have to send all of its fields in the request body.
+Since the backend operation replaces the entire show, you will have to send all of its fields in the request body.
-If you wanted to add a like to the following blog post:
+If you wanted to add a like to the following show:

 ```js
 {